vintagedon/ai-ops-home-lab/README.md

-## Proxmox and Hyper-V Home Lab
+## Proxmox and Hyper-V Home Lab Overview

 This is my rather extensive home lab project, mostly built on AMD Mini PCs with a small Fortinet firewall.
 The lab currently consists of a 4-node Proxmox v8 cluster, along with a stand-alone Server 2022 Datacenter box that runs all of my Windows VMs including serving as a development and scripting box for Windows / Hyper-V.

-Networking runs on 1Gbps / 2.5Gbps w/firewall duty handled by a Fortigate 40F.
+Networking runs on 1Gbps for WAN with a 2.5Gbps switch for storage and firewall duty handled by a Fortigate 40F.

-The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage (8 x 8TB in RAID6), 2TB nVME (caching), 2TB nvme (VM/NFS storage)
+The lab also uses my home NAS, a QNAP TS-873 for NFS and object storage (8 x 8TB in RAID6), with a 2TB nVME for caching, and a 2TB nvme for shared cluster storage (NFS/iSCSI)

 ## Motivation